 Many touristic destinations have been hit hard by COVID-19.
 Amongst them European cities whose economies heavily rely on tourist numbers like Amsterdam or Barcelona, but also smaller destinations all over the world where tourism is the prime economic sector.
 Images of empty cities that are otherwise overcrowded, circulated the internet.
 The tourism industry is at a low point, people are losing their jobs, entrepreneurs are missing their income and IATA (International Air Transport Association) expects that air travel will only recover fully by 2030.
 At the same time, local residents are happy because the city is ‘theirs again’ and skies are cleaner than ever due to the lack of daily (air) travel.
 How can we balance this in the future?
 How to maintain a livable city or town while also being able to enjoy the (economic) benefits of tourism?

-Now that borders are slowly re-opening, flights are taking off again and tourist accommodations are opening up, it seems like everything might go back to the ‘old normal’ just like that.
-But some destinations that have been dealing with negative consequences of tourism have been using this moment to reflect upon tourism as it was and are rethinking ways to develop tourism in the future.
+When the borders were slowly re-opening this summer, it seemed like everything might have just gone back to the ‘old normal’ just like that.
+But the second wave hit and some destinations are using this moment to reflect upon tourism as it was and are rethinking ways to develop tourism in the future.
 For example, ski resort Ischgl in the Austrian Alps, also called the ‘Austrian Ibiza’ is considering ditching the party tourist and focus on quality tourism from now on.
 Milan wants to prioritize cycling within the city over any other form of transportation to improve air quality and Barcelona and Venice are both using this down-time in tourism to evaluate how to move towards more sustainable forms of tourism.
 Meanwhile, Amsterdam has embraced the Doughnut (Doughnut Economics by Kate Raworth) as the model for urban recovery based on sustainability, of which tourism forms an important aspect.